wolftristan14/UWO-Rideshare/README.md

 ## Overview

-A ridesharing app for students at The University Of Western Ontario.
+A ride-sharing app for students at The University Of Western Ontario.
 Users can join rides and post their own rides to or from London, Ontario along with a bunch of other great features.
 They can rate drivers, make payments in the app and choose preferences for their rides such as smoking/non-smoking, is there lots of luggage space, will there be rest stops, and many more.

 ## Screenshots
 ![webp net-resizeimage 4](https://user-images.githubusercontent.com/24685539/38575192-d55f8ad8-3cc8-11e8-875b-26ec6c772e97.png)